cathymacpherson/motor-skills-neurodiverse-children/README.md

 Generated plots are saved to the `plots/` directory.

+## Reference

+This repository is designed to support the following publication: [ADD LINK TO PAPER HERE!]

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.